ipsy-md/docs/docs/cluster/cecile/software.md

 ## New `current` stack, old `current` stacks and how to use them

-As pointed out, the `current` stack is updated and rebuilt every semester; this procedure ensures that the cluster always includes up-to-date versions of all software.
+As pointed out, the `current` stack is updated and rebuilt periodically; this procedure ensures that the cluster always includes up-to-date versions of all software.
 However, the older versions of `current` stacks are still available on the cluster.
 To distinguish them from the up-to-date `current` stack, the older versions of `current` stacks get a suffix indicating the creation date, `current_<yyyy-mm-dd>`.

 To use an older `current` stack you only need to source the correct stack: